alexjbuck/blog/content/about/_index.md

     { name = "Email", url = "mailto:alex@alexjbuck.com" }
 ]
 +++

-I like to build things, I like to fly tactical helicopters, and I like solving thorny technical problems for people.
+I like to build tools that let people unlock their data, I like to teach people how hunt submarines from tactical helicopters, and I like building things.

-## Some things I've built
+## some things I've built

 ### [BadMax](https://github.com/alexjbuck/badmax) (deployed at [https://badmax.dso.mil/](https://badmax.dso.mil/))
 A tool for building Air Plan documents from ashore.